skyliner2022/bbcAutomationProjectRitaH/README.md

       java -version
       ```
 2. **Set up Maven 3** (for dependency management)
-    - For this project Intellij Idea built-in Maven 3 is used
+    - For this project, Intellij Idea built-in Maven 3 is used
     - Can be installed separately but this needs additional set up
     - Reference: https://www.jetbrains.com/help/idea/maven-support.html
 3. **Set up WebDrivers**
-    - Download chromedriver files.
+    - Download chromedriver and geckodriver files.
-    - Place `chromedriver.exe` in the project folder.
+    - Place `chromedriver.exe` and `geckodriver.exe` in the project folder on your device.
-    - Update `webdriver.chrome.driver` path in `config.properties`.
+    - Update `webdriver.chrome.driver` and `geckodriver.exe` path in `config.properties`.
+    - Select driver in `config.properties` which will be run for your tests by uncommenting configs
-4. **Additional set-ups**
+4. **Other necessary set-ups**
     - Verify all the dependencies are properly set-up in pom.xml file.
+    - Install 'Lombok', 'Create TestNG XML', 'Allure Reports' plugins
+    - Instead of 'Allure Reports' plugin, you can install Allure CLI using homebrew or any other available method
+      ```sh
+      brew install allure
+      ```

 ## 📂 Project Structure